Buying a home

 - A substantial deposit - The bigger the better

 when you're saving for a home.
-(As a rough guide,
+A deposit

-aim to save 20% of the purchase price plus enough to cover
+of 20% of the purchase price plus enough to cover costs is a

 you can compare more easily.
-Once you pick the loan you'll know
+Once you choose the loan and have

-savings - These will act as a buffer
+- Some additional savings - These will act

 Video: Scott Pape's top tips on buying a home